Can increasing the size and flexibility of a molecule reduce decoherence and prolong charge migration?

-Here, we investigate the influence of the molecular structure on hole dynamics by reducing or extending the length of the carbon backbone of the but-3-ynal molecule, which was predicted to present long-lasting charge migration~\cite{Scheidegger_Golubev:2022}.
-In particular, we analyze the effect of the carbon chain length on the ionization spectrum, duration of the electronic oscillation, and localization of the migrating charge, which are the key features needed for long-lasting charge migration after photoionization~\cite{Scheidegger_Vanicek:2023}.
-Exploiting the semiclassical description of the nuclear motion, we find which vibrational modes are responsible for the vanishing of the charge oscillation and through which mechanisms.
+Here, we investigate the influence of the molecular structure on decoherence and charge migration by reducing or extending the carbon backbone of the but-3-ynal molecule, while conserving the same chemical properties.
+Surprisingly, we find that increasing the size and flexibility of a molecule can prolong both the electronic coherence and charge migration.
+Moreover, we explain the enhanced coherence in pent-4-ynal by showing that extending the molecular backbone suppresses decoherence induced by specific internal vibrations.
+This contrasts with a previous study~\cite{Gustin_Franco:2023}, where the increased coherence time in the (larger) nucleotide thymidine monophosphate compared to the (smaller) nucleobase thymine was explained by a chemical substitution that weakened the interaction with the solvent.
+Furthermore, prolonged coherence alone does not ensure long-lasting electron motion, as several additional properties are necessary for the coherence to be observable.
+Therefore, we analyze the effect of the carbon chain length on the ionization spectrum, on the duration and frequency of the electronic oscillation, and on the localization of the migrating charge, which are the key features needed for long-lasting charge migration after photoionization ~\cite{Scheidegger_Vanicek:2023}.
+Exploiting the semiclassical description of the nuclear motion, we find not only which vibrational modes are responsible for the suppression of the charge oscillation, but also through which mechanisms.